IN BRIEF

 Typically, only citizens and permanent residents receive Medicare.
 If you plan to stay in Australia for an extended period, it may be worth exploring your options for registering.
 Remember that registration requires proof of residency.

-Allianz mutual quote: everything you need to know before subscribing
+Easy mutual: everything you need to know about health insurance

 The advantages of private health insurance